awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 +  Your database environment uses a variety of Aurora MySQL versions, or Aurora MySQL and RDS for MySQL versions\.
 Each Aurora MySQL cluster has its own upgrade cycle\.
 +  You are waiting for specific performance or feature improvements before you increase your usage of Aurora MySQL\.

- If the preceding factors apply to your situation, you can enable Aurora to apply important upgrades more frequently by upgrading an Aurora MySQL DB cluster to a more recent Aurora MySQL version than the LTS version\.
+ If the preceding factors apply to your situation, you can enable Aurora to apply important upgrades more frequently\.
+To do so, upgrade an Aurora MySQL DB cluster to a more recent Aurora MySQL version than the LTS version\.
 Doing so makes the latest performance enhancements, bug fixes, and features available to you more quickly\.